St. Theodosius Russian Orthodox Cathedral: History

 On February 25–28, 1919, the cathedral hosted the Second All-American Sobor which set a precedent, by electing Alexander (Nemolovsky) to the rank of Archbishop of the Aleutians and North America, for future elections of the Church's primates by later councils.
 This made him the first primate to be chosen locally in North America.
 The Russian Orthodox Church was weakened again and further dissociated in 1922, when the Living Church, a Soviet-supported movement, dismissed the Patriarch and restored a Synod to power.

 On November 20–23, 1934, the cathedral hosted the Fifth All-American Sobor which elected primate Theophilus (Pashkovsky).
 On November 26–29, 1946, it hosted the Seventh All-American Sobor which broke ties between the Orthodox Church in America and Russian Orthodox Church Outside Russia.
 It was rededicated on October 3, 1954.
 Since the late 1950s, the clergy celebrated the liturgy in both Church Slavonic and English languages.
 Today there is only one Sunday liturgy and it is in English and parts in Slavonic.

 On January 18, 1974, the building was placed on the National Register of Historic Places and was designated a Cleveland Landmark.

 In the summer of 1977, St. Theodosius served as the site for the wedding scene in the film The Deer Hunter.
 According to the film credits, the parish's own Father Stephen Kopestonsky, was cast as the priest in the scene.
 On June 16, 1961, it also appeared in an episode of the TV series Route 66 ("Incident On a Bridge").

+On May 28, 2024, the cathedral caught fire due to a roofing accident.
+As a result of the damage, the main dome was temporarily removed on June 1.
+The cathedral is currently in a process of restoration and repair.